mjmarra/mjmarra/README.md

 ### Hi, I'm María José 👋

-I'm a Javascript Developer (Jr) and Certified Translator (English) from Uruguay.
+I'm a Javascript Developer (Jr) and Certified Translator (eng-spa) from Uruguay.

 Currently, I'm focusing on the following technologies: